Rotunda Hospital: History

 The hospital was founded by Bartholomew Mosse, a surgeon and midwife who was appalled at the conditions that pregnant women had to endure, in George's Lane in March 1745.
-It was granted by Royal Charter on 2 December 1756 by King George II.
+It was granted by royal charter on 2 December 1756 by King George II.
 Lying-in is an archaic term for childbirth (referring to the month-long bed rest prescribed for postpartum confinement).
 The venture was very successful and Mosse raised money through concerts, exhibitions and even a lottery to establish larger premises.

-The hospital moved to new premises, designed by Richard Cassels, where it became known as "The New Lying-In Hospital" in December 1757.
+The hospital moved to its current premises in 1757, designed by Richard Cassels, where it became known as "The New Lying-In Hospital".
 The Church of Ireland Chapel was opened in 1762.
 Open to the public, it provided a healthy income to the hospital annually, Dr. Mosse successfully encouraging wealthy Protestant Dubliners to attend service there.

 Records indicate that around 1781, "when the hospital was imperfectly ventilated, every sixth child died within nine days after birth, of convulsive disease; and that after means of thorough ventilation had been adopted, the mortality of infants, within the same, in five succeeding years, was reduced to one in twenty".
 This issue was not limited to the Lying-In-Hospital.
 In that era, ventilation improvement was a general issue in patient care, along with other issues of sanitation and hygiene, and the conditions in which surgeons such as Robert Liston in Britain and elsewhere, had to operate.
 Florence Nightingale famously worked on the design of safe and healthy hospitals.

 The first caesarean section in Ireland was undertaken at the hospital in 1889.

 Rotunda

-The eponymous Rotunda is a rotunda designed by James Ensor, which was completed just in time for a reception hosted by the James FitzGerald, Marquess of Kildare in October 1767.
+The eponymous Rotunda, designed by James Ensor, was completed just in time for a reception hosted by James FitzGerald, Marquess of Kildare in October 1767.

 The extensive Rotunda Rooms, designed by Richard Johnston and built adjacent to the rotunda, were completed in 1791.
 By the early 19th century the hospital had become known as the Rotunda Hospital, after its most prominent architectural feature.
-The Rotunda became a theatre, where the Irish Volunteers' first public meeting was held in 1913, and later the Ambassador Cinema.
+The Rotunda became a theatre, where the Irish Volunteers' first public meeting was held in 1913, and later housed the Ambassador Cinema.
 The Rotunda Rooms now house the Gate Theatre.

+Architecture

+Patrick Wyse Jackson, curator of the Geological Museum in Trinity College, assessed the building in 1993 as part of his book "The Building Stones of Dublin: A Walking Guide" with the following remarks: